To promote and empower students to achieve academic and career success leading to a life of continual learning, self-sufficiency, and quality of life.

 To strive for intentional planning, purposeful collaboration, and a result-oriented perspective

-Kathy Reaves, Director of Career Pathways Initiative/Lead Advisor
+Kathy Reaves, Director of Advising

 ECC 253 (located in Student Services)

 I grew up in Mt.
-Holly, and graduated from high school in 1974 (yes, I am that old!!!).
+Holly and graduated from high school in 1974 (yes, I am that old!!!).
 I attended SAU and graduated in May 1977 with my bachelor’s degree in English Education.
 After marrying my wonderful husband in September of that same year, we moved to Little Rock.
 My 2 sons were born there, and in 1990 we moved to Texas.

-I have been back in South Arkansas for the past 10 years.
-I have worked in Career Pathways here at SouthArk since April 2007 – first as the administrative assistant, then the counselor, and now the director of the program.
-I love what I do, and one of the best “perks” of my job is watching students who CPI has helped walk across the stage at graduation!
+I have been back in South Arkansas for the past 16 years.
+I have worked most of that time with Career Pathways, but recently moved to Advising full time.
+I love what I do, and one of the best “perks” of my job is watching our students walk across the stage at graduation!